-ACC Architectural Control Committee

-BTPOA Bent Tree Property Association, Inc.

-Board Board of Directors of BTPOA

-CCC Covenant Compliance Committee

-Conflicting interest transaction A contract, transaction, or other financial relationship between the BTPOA and a Director, or between the association and an entity in which a Director of the Association is a director or officer or has a financial interest.

-Covenants Collectively the three editions of Declaration of

-Protective Covenants

-Director Member of the Board

-Dues Regular annual assessments as distinguished from

-special assessments

-FMC Forest Management Committee

-IMP Impartial decision maker, such as a member of the

-CCC or the Board who will not receive a greater benefit or detriment from the outcome of the investigation than the general BTPOA membership spouse of a descendant of a sibling, an estate or trust in which the Director or a party related to a Director has a beneficial interest, or an entity in which a party related to a Director is a director or officer or has a financial interest.
+ACC BTPOA Board CCC Conflicting interest transaction Architectural Control Committee Bent Tree Property Association, Inc. Board of Directors of BTPOA Covenant Compliance Committee A contract, transaction, or other financial relationship between the BTPOA and a Director, or between the association and an entity in which a Director of the Association is a director or officer or has a financial interest.
+Covenants Collectively the three editions of Declaration of Protective Covenants Director Member of the Board Dues Regular annual assessments as distinguished from special assessments FMC Forest Management Committee IMP Impartial decision maker, such as a member of the CCC or the Board who will not receive a greater benefit or detriment from the outcome of the investigation than the general BTPOA membership Officer BTPOA officer elected by the Board Owner The legal owner of the property Party related to a director A spouse, a descendent, an ancestor, a sibling, the spouse of a descendant of a sibling, an estate or trust in which the Director or a party related to a Director has a beneficial interest, or an entity in which a party related to a Director is a director or officer or has a financial interest.
+Resident Whoever resides on the property WAC Water Augmentation Committee